project-mirrors/forgejo-helm/README.md

 ```

 To use the gpg key, Forgejo needs to be configured accordingly.
-A detailed description can be found in the [official Gitea documentation](https://docs.gitea.com/administration/signing#general-configuration).
+A detailed description can be found in the [documentation](https://forgejo.org/docs/latest/admin/signing/#general-configuration).

 ## Metrics and profiling